When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

 3: Python developer at Infosys .
 Django .
 Vue.js .
 DevOps .
 Frontend developer .
 Backend developer .
 Fullstack developer

 My personal favorite is #1 using the pipe “|” separator.
-It looks more readable and also a widely used separator in the web and SEO world.
+It looks more readable and is also a widely used separator in the web and SEO world.

 4. Avoid the default LinkedIn profile headline